 Harvest celebration – “Makepung” water buffalo’s races

-Agrarian scenes is part of Balinese daily life.
-And to uphold agriculture traditions each year in some parts of island is organized unique festival – buffaloes race.
-It‘s colorful agriculture spectacle-race (known from ~1930) which symbolize mutual help of farmers carrying their harvest using carriage that pull by two buffaloes.
-Balinese participate in such race for honor, pride and trophy.
-Race tradition original came from Madura island in Indonesia.
-Such event was so inspiring that in 1984 was created special traditional dance “Makepung”.
-This dance is performed by 7 to 9 male, female and depicts riders, the buffaloes themselves.
+Agrarian scenes are part of Balinese daily life.
+And to uphold agriculture traditions each year in some parts of the island is an organized unique festival – buffaloes race.
+It‘s a colorful agriculture spectacle-race (known from ~1930) which symbolizes the mutual help of farmers carrying their harvest using a carriage that pulls by two buffaloes.
+Balinese participate in such a race for honor, pride, and trophy.
+Race tradition originally came from Madura island in Indonesia.
+Such an event was so inspiring that in 1984 was created special traditional dance “Makepung”.
+This dance is performed by 7 to 9 males, females and depicts riders, the buffaloes themselves.
 One of the unique features of the dance is that it is accompanied by the Jegog bamboo orchestra, which is also typical of the regency.
 Find out more about this race and you can check this video.

 - Place: Kaliakah village, Perancak (close to Negara) in Jembrana, Bali

 - Best hotels in Bali Jembrana area you can see here or Negara here.
-But maybe you can find something suitable in Airbnb?
+But maybe you can find something suitable on Airbnb?

 Temple ceremonies – temple “birthday”

-Every temple and shrine in Bali (there are more than ~4539 temples) has annual ceremony called “Odalan”.
+Every temple and shrine in Bali (there are more than ~4539 temples) has an annual ceremony called “Odalan”.
 The word “Odalan” is believed to have come from the root word “Wedal” which means “birth”.
-This is usually the day when the temple buildings are blessed for the first time, or the day where Balinese Hindus commences to bring offerings and pray in the temple.
-Temple festival may come once in 210 days following the “Wuku” Balinese calendar (twice in a Gregorian calendar), thus a semi-annual celebration, or may be an annual ceremony, if villagers follow the lunar calendar.
-Bali ceremonies for temples are very colorful, people are making special decoration, offerings as well you can see exclusive performances.
+This is usually the day when the temple buildings are blessed for the first time or the day where Balinese Hindus commence to bring offerings and pray in the temple.
+Temple festival may come once in 210 days following the “Wuku” Balinese calendar (twice in a Gregorian calendar), thus a semi-annual celebration, or maybe an annual ceremony, if villagers follow the lunar calendar.
+Bali ceremonies for temples are very colorful, people are making special decorations, offerings as well you can see exclusive performances.